 X'Component_Size: denotes the size in bits of components of the array type X.

-5.1.8 User defined types
+5.1.8 User-defined types

 Ada allows the usual user-defined types such as records, classes (called tagged records), or access types.
 In addition Ada allows for user-defined scalar types which permit specification of value ranges, value constraints, and for floating-point and fixed-point types, precision.
 More advanced typing capabilities allow the user to specify types for communicating concurrently executing entities (tasks) and for synchronized data structures (protected objects).